 Separate accounting records are kept for each Fund.
 These records include all the movements, revenue and costs attributable to the Fund in question.
-The Fund Administrator determines the total net assets of each Fund in euros once a day on each Trading Day.
+The Fund Administrator determines the total net asset value of each Fund and each Share Class per Fund in euros once a day on each Trading Day.